cloudmesh-community/hid-sp18-523/project-report/report.md

 ![Azure MLStudio Webservice Deploy](images/Webservicedeploy.png){#fig:AzureMLStudioWebserviceDeploy}

-It will provide an option to Test web service locally with below options
+It will provide an option to Test web service locally

 * Click on Test button enabled at the bottom of the screen
 * Download the CSV file from the tool to test the Web API with